- Wulla Poddu

 The timing of Pasola rituals is determined by the Nyale rituals.
 Nyale are iridescent annelids.
 On 2 days each year, one in February and one in March, these critters crawl from the sea about 5 days after full moon, in order to spawn.
 According to Marapu belief this is a sign from heaven.
 The Rato priest checks the appearance of the Nyale worms and makes predictions for the coming harvest.
 The Pasola itself begins 8 days after the Nyale phenomenon.

 The exact date of the Pasola could actually be known only a few weeks before.
 However, it is defined more pragmatic today.
 From the experience of recent years you can use the following rule of thumb: 10 days after the first full moon of February or March + - 4 days.
-The dates of the different venues are published about 3 weeks before.
-In 2015 the February Pasola begins between 10 to 14 and the March Pasola between 11 to 14 of the months.
+The dates of the different venues are published about 2-3 weeks before.

 Before and as a supplement of the main Pasola event a number of different ritual games take place.
 These include, depending on the region, brutal boxing matches – Pajura.
 The opponents wrap their fists with sharp grasses.
 But also general meetings, nights with ritual speech and various sacrifices with animal offerings are held.
 The night before the fight, each participant rider of the Pasola has to sacrifice a chicken to the Rato.
 From that the Rato foretells the success in battle and it is also a plea to the Marapu to give power for the fight.